 d.
-If in a Local Section, or International Chapter election the Committee on Nominations and Elections finds a significant violation of the provisions in the Constitution, Bylaws, or Standing Rules provisions regulating election procedures, for which the violation appears to benefit the winning candidate, the committee may declare the election void and order a new election to fill the vacancy.
+If in a Local Section, or Division, or International Chapter election the Committee on Nominations and Elections finds a significant violation of the provisions in the Constitution, Bylaws, or Standing Rules provisions regulating election procedures, for which the violation appears to benefit the winning candidate, the committee may declare the election void and order a new election to fill the vacancy.
 Opportunity shall be provided for a candidate whose election is challenged, and the challenger(s), to state their views and convey such comments to the committee.
 Opportunity shall be provided for full discussion by all candidates before the committee, or a decision may be rendered by balloting if that course of action is preferred by all candidates involved.
 A positive vote by two-thirds (2/3) of the entire committee shall be required to declare an election void.
 No candidate in the disputed election shall vote in the committee on this decision.
 The SOCIETY shall hear no further appeal from this decision.

-Chapter shall be filled in accordance with its bylaws by the Local Section, or International Chapter shall be filled in accordance with its bylaws by the Local Section, or Division, or International Chapter concerned as soon as practicable after the vacancy occurs.
+f.
+A vacancy in any office filled by vote of a Local Section, or International Chapter shall be filled in accordance with its bylaws by the Local Section, or Division, or International Chapter concerned as soon as practicable after the vacancy occurs.
 Such changes in office shall be reported promptly to the Chief Executive Officer.
-Any vacancy in the position of Councilor or Alternate Councilor shall be filled for the remainder of the unexpired term in one of the following manners: (1) in a predetermined order of succession as provided in the bylaws of the Local Section, or Division, or International Chapter from among Alternate Councilors and/or unsuccessful candidates for these positions, (2) by means of a special election, or (3) at the time of the next annual election.
-If the third option is used, the vacancy may be filled until the next annual election by appointment by the governing body of the Local Section, or Division, or International Chapter.
+Any vacancy in the position of Councilor or Alternate Councilor shall be filled for the remainder of the unexpired term in one of the following manners: (1) in a predetermined order of succession as provided in the bylaws of the Local Section, or International Chapter from among Alternate Councilors and/or unsuccessful candidates for these positions, (2) by means of a special election, or (3) at the time of the next annual election by appointment by the governing body of the Local Section, or International Chapter.